-The Noelle Davis Memorial Fund directly supports Sunrise Kids, a gospel-centered ministry run by Paul and Mary Kamunge in rural Kenya that provides orphaned children affected by and/or infected with HIV/AIDS basic necessities and hope in Jesus Christ.
+The Noelle Davis Memorial Fund directly supports Sunrise Kids, a gospel-believing ministry run by Paul and Mary Kamunge in rural Kenya that provides orphaned children affected by and/or infected with HIV/AIDS basic necessities and hope in Jesus Christ.
 Learn more below or donate by noting the code for Noelle's Memorial fund, 287H, in the "special instructions" field.
 All donations are tax-deductible.

 Sunrise Kids is an untraditional orphanage; the program is set to run one or two days per week including holidays, depending upon the school schedule of the children.
 The children are taught about the Lord and discipled in the Word.

 - Conversations: Every month, the families or caretakers of the children who attend Sunrise Kids receive food supplies.
 They come to Sunrise in order to pick up their food, and they are engaged in conversations about the Lord (in Mary’s words, “many, many conversations”).
 Houses, cows, and sheep have also been provided for these families based upon need.
 The children are also taught life skills during the day of the program, such as bathing or making soap.

 - Teaching: The Sunrise Kids Care Center teaches a regular VBS program.
 The children who become believers are taught and confirmed through discipleship class.
 Typically only one child per family is taken into the program at a time so that the maximum number of families can hear the gospel.

 - Church: The Sunrise children frequently bring their friends and siblings to the church the Kamunge's also serve.
 The pastor and leadership of the church see consistent growth in both numbers and depth of spiritual understanding in the children who come in connection with Sunrise Kids.